shashank-KU/OmniCorr/README.md

 data(Metatranscriptomics)
 ```

-***Note:*** Before using the OmicsIntegrator package, it is important to ensure that the row names of the transcriptomics and metagenomics data frames are matching.
+***Note:*** Before using the OmniCorr package, it is important to ensure that the row names of the transcriptomics and metagenomics data frames are matching.
 You can check this by running the command ```table(rownames(Transcriptomics) == rownames(Metagenomics))```.
 If the result is not all TRUE, then you will need to modify your data frames to ensure that the row names match.

 ## Steps

-The following steps use OmicsIntegrator to integrate transcriptomics and metagenomics data and visualize the results:
+The following steps use OmniCorr to integrate transcriptomics and metagenomics data and visualize the results:

 ### Step 1: Perform hierarchical clustering of transcriptomics data using WGCNA